-KZRV uses only heat from furnace through heat ducts in current production.
+KZRV uses only heat from furnace through heat ducts in current production, either 2" tubing from furnace to heat duct or holes drilled directly into floor duct into tank compartment.

 Winterizing Your Recreational Vehicle

 Preparing your trailer for cold weather is very important for most states and Canada.
 Failure to prepare your coach for cold weather will cause the water systems to freeze resulting in breakage.
 Damages related to freezing are not covered under the terms of your limited warranty.